amrithyerramilli/demo-jekyll-blog/_posts/2016-11-24-jinu-hello-world.md

 Hi there.
 This is my First Edit to my First Blog.

-New Feature: I Hate Cows.
+New Feature: I Hate Cows.I really hate them.